oneapi-src/level-zero-spec/scripts/tools/SYSMAN.md

 Software can use the function ::${t}SysmanRasGetProperties() to find out if the device supports RAS and if it is enabled.
 This will also indicate if the device had hardware repairs applied in the past.
 This information is returned in the structure ::${t}_ras_properties_t.

+The function ::${t}SysmanRasGet() enumerates the available sets of RAS errors.
+If no handles are returned, the device does not support RAS.
+A device without sub-devices will return one handle if RAS is supported.
+A device with sub-devices will return a handle for each sub-device.

 To determine if errors have occurred, software uses the function ::${t}SysmanRasGetErrors().
 This will return the total number of errors of a given type
 (correctable/uncorrectable) that have occurred.